Men and Counselling

 For many men, the idea of counselling doesn’t feel natural.
 I know it didn’t for me when I first started.
 Not because of a lack of struggle, but because of how many of us have learned to survive.

-Most men are taught, explicitly or implicitly, to deal with things on their own.
+Most men are taught, explicitly or not, to deal with things on their own.
 To push through.
 To stay useful.
 To keep going.
 To ignore feelings.
-Over time, this can quietly turn into the belief that needing help means you’ve failed, fallen behind, or lost control.
+Over time, this quietly turns into the belief that needing help means you’ve failed, fallen behind, or lost control.

 Counselling can feel like the opposite of strength, especially if you’ve built a life around competence, responsibility, or endurance.